stevana/stateful-pbt-with-fakes/README.md

 #### Stateful

-I’d like to explain where my inspiration is coming from, because I think it’s important to note that the code I’m about to present didn’t come from thin air (even though it might look simple).
+I'd like to explain where my inspiration is coming from, because I think it's important to note that the code I'm about to present didn't come from thin air (even though it might look simple).

-I’ve been thinking about this problem since the end of 2016 as can be witnesed by my involvement in the following [issue](https://github.com/nick8325/quickcheck/issues/139) about adding stateful testing to Haskell’s QuickCheck.
+I've been thinking about this problem since the end of 2016 as can be witnesed by my involvement in the following [issue](https://github.com/nick8325/quickcheck/issues/139) about adding stateful testing to Haskell's QuickCheck.

 My initial attempt eventually turned into the Haskell library `quickcheck-state-machine`.